alexeygrigorev/build-your-own-search-engine/README.md

 df_docs
 ```

+This representation is called "bag of words" - here we ignore the order of words, just focus on the words themselves.
+In many cases this is sufficient and gives pretty good results already.

-Now replace it with TfidfVectorizer:
+Now let's replace it with `TfidfVectorizer`:

 ```python
 from sklearn.feature_extraction.text import TfidfVectorizer